Peter Cox (album): Singles

-Two singles were initially released from the album in 1997—"Ain't Gonna Cry Again" (UK No. 37) and "If You Walk Away" (No. 24)—and one further single was released in June 1998, a cover of the Doobie Brothers' "What a Fool Believes" (No. 39) which was later added to a re-issue of the album.
+Two singles were initially released from the album in 1997—"Ain't Gonna Cry Again" (UK No. 37) and "If You Walk Away" (No. 24)—and one further single was released in June 1998, a cover of "What a Fool Believes" (originally by Kenny Loggins and popularized by the Doobie Brothers) (No. 39) which was later added to a re-issue of the album.

 Track listing

 All tracks composed by Peter Cox and Peter-John Vettese; except where indicated.